Sabbath — What is it? Should Believers Observe It?

-The first question we want to address here is: What is the Sabbath?
+The first question we need to address here is: What is the Sabbath?
 Then we’ll consider if New Covenant believers are obligated to observe it.
 And, if so, how?

 There are some misconceptions about the Sabbath, so let’s read God’s specific instructions to the Israelites on this issue:

 “Remember the Sabbath day by keeping it holy.
 9 Six days you shall labor and do all your work, 10 but the seventh day is a sabbath to the Lord your God.
 On it you shall not do any work, neither you, nor your son or daughter, nor your male or female servant, nor your animals, nor any foreigner residing in your towns.
 11 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
 Therefore the Lord blessed the Sabbath day and made it holy.”

 The root word for Sabbath is shabath (shaw-BATH), which means to “cease” or “desist from labor.”
 The Sabbath was a day of rest from one’s labor, that’s it.
 Although it’s presumed that a person celebrating the Sabbath will naturally worship the LORD there’s nothing in this ceremonial command that says people have to meet on that day to worship together.
 Yes, Hebrew people have traditionally met to worship on the Sabbath and that’s fitting, but — as you can see from this passage — meeting with other people and worshipping together is not the essence of the command, resting from one’s labors is.